 Q & A

-How do you tell whether a penguin is male or female?
+How can you tell if a penguin’s male or female?

 Male and female penguins look the same, but scientists can tell them apart using a combination of head and feet measurements.
 Males tend to be slightly bigger.